Career Options In Robotics

 John Markoff, in an article titled, ‘Planes without pilots ’, published in The New York Times (April 06, 2015), mentions that experiments are already on to replace human pilots with robots on cargo planes.
 He also mentions that commercial planes are already heavily automated.

-Your child can either become a robotics engineer or a scientist.
+A robotics career involves your child becoming either a robotics engineer or a scientist.
 While the former will include more of design, development and execution, the latter will involve more of research.

 A career in robotics spans many fields of engineering – Mechanical, Electrical, Electronics, Computer Science, Mechatronics, Artificial Intelligence, Nanotechnology and Bioengineering, to name a few.